How to Get Short-Term Disability if You Have Surgery

 Managing the Financial Aspects of Recovery After Surgery

 Being faced with surgery is no easy prospect.
 However, if your medical provider has told you that you must undergo surgery to improve your health, it’s important to take the time to find out about any benefits you may have that can cover you financially as you recover post-surgery.
-One of the benefits that you may be eligible for is short term disability insurance or STD.
+Some people pay for their own private disability insurance, while others receive coverage through their employer.

-Short term disability is a voluntary, cash plan that pays a percentage of your full time salary for a specific amount of time, following the first week that you are unable to work.
-The Summary of Benefits should provide a great deal of information.
-Most employers will expect you to use up any paid time off (PTO) first, then the short term disability will kick in, providing you with a weekly check that is around 40 to 60 percent of your regular gross earnings.
-Some plans don’t start until 14 days post event, so be sure to check with your employer HR department to confirm the coverage rules.
+Most employers will expect you to use up any paid time off (PTO) first, then the short-term disability will kick in, providing you with a weekly check that is around 40 to 60 percent of your regular gross earnings.
+Some plans don’t start until 14 days post-event, so be sure to check with your employer HR department to confirm the coverage rules.

-Important: Not all employers offer short term disability insurance, so you will also want to enroll in this plan during the open enrollment period prior to having surgery.
-The cost of short term disability insurance is usually very low, but having this peace of mind is priceless.
+Important: Not all employers offer short-term disability insurance, so if you have access to this benefit, make sure you enroll in the plan during the open enrollment period prior to having surgery.
+The cost of short-term disability insurance is usually very low, but having this peace of mind is priceless.

-Once you have confirmed that you have short term disability coverage, and you schedule your surgery with your doctor’s advice, you will want to inform your employer as soon as possible.
+Once you have confirmed your short-term disability coverage and have scheduled your surgery with your doctor’s advice, inform your employer as soon as possible.
 This allows your employer to arrange for staffing coverage during your planned absence.
 Provide the HR department with a doctor’s note that indicates the estimated length of time you will need for recovery.
-Then work with your manager to make sure this is a smooth transition, as well as any post-surgery accommodations you may need to perform your job again.

-The most important part of this experience is to focus on your health and recovery so you can return to your job whole and well.
-The short term disability payments will end once you resume work, but they can be a good source of income during the brief time you are off work.
+The most important part of this experience is to focus on your health and recovery so that you can return to your job whole and well.
+The short-term disability payments will end once you resume work, but they can be a good source of income and peace of mind during your recovery time away from work.